TG922/Contributing-to-open-source/README.md

 **:star: Note: Sometimes the default branch name may not be master/main, So we need to check default branch name before pulling the upstream branch**

+- Repeat Task 4 to 8 for contributing

+ **Congratulations!** :tada: :tada: You've made your first contribution!

 </br>